FrankD/fuser/cran-comments.md

 ## Submission Comments

+At request of maintainers, reduced the runtime duration of the tests.

 Resubmission that fixes warning message due to a deprecated function in the Matrix package.
 Apologies for not fixing this before my package was archived, I found the CRAN emails in my Junk folder...

 ## Test environments